SegaMC/segacore-api3/README.md

 Fix When you get killed by your opponent by lava or bow or arrow it won't count in leaderboard

+Make Scoreboard For FFA And Duels

+Make Kit Editor For Gamemodes

 Update The Core to PM4